 Commons Faculty Heads of House

 Faculty living on The Ingram Commons with students is vital to the academic strategy of Vanderbilt University.
 “Faculty head of house” is a distinguished position for a Vanderbilt faculty member.
 There are ten faculty heads.
-Our faculty heads of house and interim dean represent three of the four undergraduate schools (A&S, Blair, and Peabody), the Vanderbilt Law School, and the School of Medicine.
+Our faculty heads of house and dean represent three of the four undergraduate schools (A&S, Engineering, and Peabody), the School of Medicine, and the School of Nursing.
 Among them are noted researchers, scholars, writers, and award-winning teachers.
 They are real people with diverse backgrounds, interests, experiences, and professional accomplishments.

 Faculty Heads of House

 Assistant Dean of Residential Colleges and Faculty Head